paddysplace/paddysblog-v3/_drafts/discworld-cake-tuesday.md

 ![](https://res.cloudinary.com/paddysplace/image/upload/v1627983722/2004_0319Image0062_1_h6adnq.jpg)

-My mother who is equally as enthralled in the Discworld received this lovely creation _for he_r birthday many years ago.
+My mother who is equally as enthralled in the Discworld received this lovely creation for her birthday many years ago.
 I still think it's her favourite.

 ![](https://res.cloudinary.com/paddysplace/image/upload/v1627983722/2004_0324Image0066_yc04bf.jpg)

 The picture quality may not be the best.
 I might try and dig out some better photos if they exist.

+There are other Discworld cakes which will appear along the way.

+The original post for this cake can be found here.